mariano/snakefire/README.markdown

 #### PyOpenSSL ####

-For *Ubuntu based* systems, PyOpenSSL is in the official repositories, and can be installed the following way:
+For *Ubuntu/Debian based* systems, PyOpenSSL is in the official repositories, and can be installed the following way:

 		$ sudo apt-get install python-openssl